 We have already seen treatment plants being upgraded, mostly in Switzerland and Germany but also in other countries.
 In practice this means that we will see more wastewater treatment plants with post-treatment steps.

 The energy input and the complexity of wastewater treatment as a result of this will increase even further.
 At the same time we will hopefully see improved water quality!

-BE: What methods can be used to remove micropollutants from wastewater?
+What methods can be used to remove micropollutants from wastewater?

 There are several possibilities but ozonation and activated carbon, either granulated or powdered, are often mentioned as feasible solutions, both technically and economically.

 Full-scale installations are, up to now, based on these technologies.
 There is one important difference between the two methods.
 Removal by ozonation is based on the degradation of micropollutants by oxidation whereas the removal of micropollutants with activated carbon is based on the principle of adsorption.